Andrews-McMeel-Universal/amu-code_standards/csharp-dotnet/README.md

 - Do not use Hungarian notation to add type identification to identifiers (e.g., string strName).
 - Do not use underscores in identifiers. *Exceptions: unit test class names, and private static variables* *(e.g., _injectedService).*
-- Prefix interfaces with the letter capital letter I.
+- Do prefix interfaces with the letter capital letter I.
-- Name source files according to their main classes.
+- Do name source files according to their main classes.
-- Use singular names for enums. *Exception: bit field enums.*
+- Do use singular names for enums. *Exception: bit field enums.*